 Finally, check out the Red Cross and other disaster relief organizations to sign up for preparedness training so you can provide immediate support assistance.

-If you’re a nonprofit in need of volunteers, please register to our nonprofit network here: https://www.volunteermatch.org/s/auth/orgCheckController.
+If you’re a nonprofit in need of volunteers, learn more about our network at www.volunteermatch.org/nonprofits.

 Have other volunteer strategies?
 Share them in our comments below!